Madison Cawthorn wants to get the GOP on Twitch. Will it work?

 Viewers flocked to the stream, peaking at more than 400,000 people watching concurrently.
 It was one of the most-watched broadcasts ever for the live-streaming platform and also the most visible example of a politician adopting Twitch to reach potential voters.

 With more than 30 million average daily users and an audience primarily in the 16-34 age range, Twitch is an appealing platform for those trying to engage with young voters.
-During the presidential primary, Sen. Bernie Sanders (D-Vt.) started a Twitch account.
+During the presidential primary, Sen. Bernie Sanders (I-Vt.) started a Twitch account.
 Now, in the wake of the 2020 election, the platform is being eyed by those on the other side of the aisle, most prominently newly elected 25-year-old congressman Madison Cawthorn (R-N.C.).

 “I think it’s a way we can humanize ourselves,” said Cawthorn, who views Twitch as a tool to engage with those who may otherwise shun politics.
 “They’re not going to come to a GOP meeting or a Democratic Party meeting in their hometown … but you know what, if you’re watching somebody own [dominate] a bunch of noobs, you’re gonna watch that and enjoy it, and it’s something that you can relate to. … And then you’re more likely to listen to that person talk about the politics of the day, no matter what side of the aisle you’re on.”